-Table 6-3 Last Failure Codes and Repair Action Codes (Sheet 16 of 43) Last Failure Code Description Repair Action Code 02FD0100 The controller has insufficient free memory to restore saved configuration information from disk.
+Table 6-3: Last Failure Codes and Repair Action Codes (Sheet 20 of 59)

+Last Failure Code Description Repair Action Code 02FC0180 The FX detected a compare error for data that was identical.
+Previously this error has always occurred due to a hardware problem.
+01 02FD0100 The controller has insufficient free memory to restore saved configuration information from disk.
 01 02FE0105 A field in the VSI was not cleared when an attempt was made to clear the interlock.
 01 Last Failure Parameter [0] contains the nonvolatile (NV) index of the VSI on which the problem was found.
-Last Failure Parameter [1] contains the contents of the ENABLE_CHANGE field of the VSI, which should be zero. ■ Last Failure Parameter [2] contains the contents of the DESIRED_STATE field of the VSI, which should be zero.
-Last Failure Parameter [3] contains the contents of the COMPLETION_ROUTINE field of the VSI, which should be zero. ■ Last Failure Parameter [4] contains the contents of the OPEN_REQUESTS field of the VSI, which should be zero.
+Last Failure Parameter [1] contains the contents of the ENABLE_CHANGE field of the VSI, that should be zero.
+Last Failure Parameter [2] contains the contents of the DESIRED_STATE field of the VSI, that should be zero.
+Last Failure Parameter [3] contains the contents of the COMPLETION_ROUTINE field of the VSI, that should be zero.
+Last Failure Parameter [4] contains the contents of the OPEN_REQUESTS field of the VSI, that should be zero.
 03010100 Failed request for port-specific scripts memory allocation.
 01 03020101 Invalid SCSI direct-access device opcode in miscellaneous command DWD.
 01 Last Failure Parameter [0] contains the SCSI command opcode.
 03040101 Invalid SCSI CDROM device opcode in miscellaneous command DWD.
 01 Last Failure Parameter [0] contains the SCSI command opcode.
 03060101 Invalid SCSI device type in PUB.
 01 Last Failure Parameter [0] contains the SCSI device type.
 03070101 Invalid command description block (CDB) Group Code detected during create of miscellaneous command DWD.
 01 Last Failure Parameter [0] contains the SCSI command opcode.
 03080101 Invalid SCSI OPTICAL MEMORY device opcode in miscellaneous command DWD.
 01 Last Failure Parameter [0] contains the SCSI command opcode.

+Table 6-3: Last Failure Codes and Repair Action Codes (Sheet 21 of 59)

-03090101 Failed request for allocation of PCI miscellaneous block.
+Last Failure Code Description Repair Action Code 03090101 Failed request for allocation of PCI miscellaneous block.
 01 Last Failure Parameter [0] contains the failed DWD command class.
 030A0100 Error DWD not found in port IN_PROC_Q.
-01

-Table 6-3 Last Failure Codes and Repair Action Codes (Sheet 17 of 43) Last Failure Code Description Repair Action Code 030B0188 A dip error was detected when PCB_BUSY was set.
-01 ■ Last Failure Parameter [0] contains the process controls block (PCB) PORT_PTR value.
-Last Failure Parameter [1] contains the new info NULL-SSTATO-DSTAT-ISTAT.
+01 030B0188 A dip error was detected when PCB_BUSY was set.
+01 Last Failure Parameter [0] contains the process controls block (PCB) PORT_PTR value.
+Last Failure Parameter [1] contains the new info NULL-SSTAT0-DSTAT-ISTAT.
 Last Failure Parameter [2] contains the PCB copy of the device port DMA byte counter (DBC) register.
-Last Failure Parameter [3] contains the PCB copy of the device port DMA next address data (DNAD) register. ■ Last Failure Parameter [4] contains the PCB copy of the device port DMA SCRIPTS TM pointer (DSP) register.
+Last Failure Parameter [3] contains the PCB copy of the device port DMA next address data (DNAD) register.
+Last Failure Parameter [4] contains the PCB copy of the device port DMA SCRIPTSTM pointer (DSP) register.
 Last Failure Parameter [5] contains the PCB copy of the device port DMA SCRIPTS pointer saved (DSPS) register.
 Last Failure Parameter [6] contains the PCB copies of the device port SSTAT2/SSTAT1/SSTAT0/DSTAT registers.
 Last Failure Parameter [7] contains the PCB copies of the device port LCRC/RESERVED/ISTAT/DFIFO registers.
 031E0100 Cannot find IN_ERROR DWD on in-process queue.
 01 031F0100 Either DWD_PTR is null or bad value in dsps.
 01 03280100 SCSI CDB contains an invalid group code for a transfer command.
 01 03290100 The required Event Information Packet (EIP) or DWD were not supplied to the Device Services error logging code.
 01 032B0100 A DWD was supplied with a NULL PUB pointer.
 01 03320101 An invalid code was passed to the error recovery thread in the ERROR_STAT field of the PCB.
 01 Last Failure Parameter [0] contains the PCB ERROR_STAT code.